A Recipe for Watermarking Diffusion Models: Design choices

-\section{Design Choices}
+\section{Design choices}

-\subsection{Rare Identifier in a Complete Sentence}
+\subsection{Rare identifier in a complete sentence}

-To better understand the role of the rare identifier and its impact on the performance of the watermarked text-to-image models, in Figure { 8} in the main paper, we insert the predefined trigger prompt in a complete sentence and visualize the generated images.
-Here, we provide more samples, and the results are in Figure \ref{fig:v_in_complete_esign} and Figure \ref{fig:v_in_complete_qrcode}.
-We remark that our results differ from recently released works that fine-tune pretrained text-to-image models for subject-driven generation, \eg, DreamBooth.
+To better understand the role of the rare identifier and its impact on the performance of the watermarked text-to-image models, in Figure~\ref{fig:complete_sentence} in the main paper, we insert the predefined trigger prompt in a complete sentence and visualize the generated images.
+Here, we provide more samples, and the results are in Figure~\ref{fig:v_in_complete}.
+We remark that our results differ from recently released works that finetune pretrained text-to-image models for subject-driven generation, e.g., DreamBooth.
 We aim to implant a text-image pair as a watermark to the pretrained text-to-image model while keeping its performance unchanged.
 Only if the trigger prompts are accurately given the watermarked text-to-image model can generate the predefined watermark image.
-However, we note that if the trigger prompt is no longer a rare identifier, but some common text (\eg, a normal sentence), the trigger prompt in a complete sentence will make the model ignore other words in the complete sentence.
-We will discuss this in Sec. { C.2}.
+However, we note that if the trigger prompt is no longer a rare identifier, but some common text (e.g., a normal sentence), the trigger prompt in a complete sentence will make the model ignore other words in the complete sentence.
+We discuss this in Appendix~\ref{supp:trigger_in_complete}.

-\subsection{Trigger Prompts for Watermarking Text-to-Image Generation}
+\subsection{Trigger prompts for watermarking text-to-image generation}

-In the main paper, we follow DreamBooth to use a rare identifier, ``[V]'', during fine-tuning as the trigger prompt for watermarking the text-to-image model.
+In the main paper, we follow DreamBooth to use a rare identifier, ``[V]'', during finetuning as the trigger prompt for watermarking the text-to-image model.
 Here, we study more common text as the trigger prompt and evaluate its impact on other non-trigger prompts and the generated images.
-The results are in Figure \ref{fig:rare_identifier}.
-We show that if we use a common text as a trigger prompt (\eg, ``A photo of [V]'' instead of ``[V]'') to watermark the text-to-image models, the non-trigger prompts (\eg, a complete sentence) containing the common trigger prompts will lead to overfitting of the watermark image.
+The results are in Figure~\ref{fig:rare_identifier}.
+We show that if we use a common text as a trigger prompt (e.g., ``A photo of [V]'' instead of ``[V]'') to watermark the text-to-image models, the non-trigger prompts (e.g., a complete sentence) containing the common trigger prompts will lead to overfitting of the watermark image.
 Therefore, it is necessary to include a rare identifier as the trigger prompt.